Martyrs of Papua New Guinea

 Papua New Guinea is Australia’s nearest neighbour, closer than New Zealand or Indonesia.

 From 1896 to 1973 the Territory of Papua was an Australian dependant territory.
 From 1919 to 1973 the Protectorate of New Guinea was an Australian responsibility first under the Charter of the League of Nations and then under the United Nations.
-Today Australian governments always recognise that there is a special responsibility that we have for the nation of Papua New Guinea.
+Today Australian governments always recognise that a special responsibility that we have for the nation of Papua New Guinea.
 This government responsibility is mirrored in the responsibility that the Anglican Church of Australia has for the Anglican Church of PNG which is taken up by the Anglican Board of Mission – Australia.

 What can we learn today from the lives and deaths of these people?